There are lots of food options at Christ's:

 If you would prefer a served meal or if it's a special occasion or get-together, you may decide to attend 'Formal Hall'.
 This is a three course meal in the College Hall, which dates back to the sixteenth century.
 People usually attend formal hall dinners to celebrate birthdays, as part of societies, or because they've got a friend or family member visiting from home.

 Students have to wear their gowns for formals, and people tend to dress smartly, but that's usually the most formal thing about formals.
-At Christmas and Halloween, there are special 'super halls', which are slightly more expensive - menus usually include more courses or drinks, and the Hall is decorated for the occasion.
+At Christmas and Halloween, there are special 'super halls', which are

 Many students also prepare some food for themselves, especially for breakfast, lunch and snacks.
 Most accommodation at Christ's has access to a kitchen (referred to as a 'gyp room' in Cambridge).
 These come in various sizes, and can be small, but all are complete with kettles, induction hobs, and microwaves.